Skip to content

 Eat Dwaeji Gukbap for Breakfast Like a Local

-Busan's signature dish is dwaeji gukbap — pork and rice soup served in a rich milky broth 24 hours a day.
-Head to the Seomyeon restaurant strip at 8am for a ₩8,000 bowl that's been fueling Busan dockworkers since the Korean War.
-It's the city's soul in a bowl.
+Busan's signature dish is dwaeji gukbap — pork and rice soup in a rich milky bone broth, served 24 hours a day.
+Head to the Seomyeon restaurant strip at 8am for a ₩8,000 bowl that has been fuelling Busan dockworkers since the Korean War era.
+Season it yourself at the table with shrimp paste and green onion.
+It is the soul of the city in a bowl and the correct way to start a Busan morning.

 🌙

-Gwangalli's Diamond Bridge lights up at dusk in a choreographed LED display.
-The beach transforms — couples line the shore, pojangmacha tents glow, and the bridge's reflection shimmers across the water.
-Come for sunset (around 7pm in summer) and stay for the full show.
+Gwangalli transforms at dusk — the Diamond Bridge illuminates in a choreographed LED display from 8pm, couples line the sand, pojangmacha tents glow, and the bridge's reflection shimmers across the water.
+Come for sunset (around 7pm in summer) and stay for the full light show.
+The same beach at noon and at 9pm are entirely different experiences, and the night version is the better one.

 🎫